shiyis/nlpwme/modules/0-info-theory.md

 ### **Use of Entropy in Decision Tree**

-As we have seen above, in decision trees the cost function is to minimize the heterogeneity in the leaf nodes.
-Therefore, the aim is to find out the attributes and within those attributes the threshold such that when the data is split into two, we achieve the maximum possible homogeneity or in other words, results in the maximum drop in the entropy within the two tree levels.
+As we have seen above, the cost function for decision trees is to reduce heterogeneity in the leaf nodes.
+In order to obtain the greatest possible homogeneity—or, to put it another way, the greatest reduction in entropy inside the two tree levels—when the data is split into two, we must identify the attributes and within those attributes the threshold.

-At the root level, the entropy of the target column is estimated via the formula proposed by Shannon for entropy.
-At every branch, the entropy computed for the target column is the weighted entropy.
-The weighted entropy means taking the weights of each attribute.
-The weights are the probability of each of the classes.
-The more the decrease in the entropy, the more is the information gained.
+The Shannon entropy formula is used to estimate the entropy of the target column at the root level.
+The entropy calculated for the target column at each branch is the weighted entropy.
+Taking the weights of each attribute results in the weighted entropy.
+The probabilities of each class make up the weights.
+The amount of information gained increases with the amount of entropy decrease.

-Information Gain is the pattern observed in the data and is the reduction in entropy.
-It can also be seen as the entropy of the parent node minus the entropy of the child node.
-It is calculated as 1 - entropy.
-The entropy and information gain for the above three scenarios is as follows:
+The pattern in the data is known as information gain, which is also known as entropy reduction.
+It can alternatively be thought of as the parent node's entropy less the child node's entropy.
+The formula is 1 - entropy.
+For the three cases mentioned above, the entropy and information gain are as follows:

 | Entropy |  Information  | Gain|
 | --------| -------- | -------- |